holdenk/spark-flowchart/README.md

-Welcome to the Spark Advnaced Topics Working Group!
+Welcome to the Spark Advanced Topics Working Group!

-# Veiwing the docs
+# Viewing the docs

 First make sure you have the requirements `pip install -r requirements.txt` then `mkdocs serve` should let you view the docs.